Elizabeth Warren Trolls Mark Zuckerberg After Facebook Refuses To Take Down Donald Trump’s Misleading Ad

 Elizabeth Warren was upset that Facebook refused to take down a misleading ad from Donald Trump’s campaign making an unfounded claim about Joe Biden, so she struck back — with an intentionally misleading ad about Mark Zuckerberg.

-The Democratic 2020 hopeful took out a series of Facebook ads this week claiming that Zuckerberg had personally endorsed Donald Trump, showing a picture of the two meeting in the White House.
-As Bloomberg reported, the ad was meant to highlight the controversy surrounding the social media site and its decision not to take down political advertising that has been accused of being misleading.
+The Democratic 2020 hopeful took out a series of Facebook ads this week, claiming that Zuckerberg had personally endorsed Donald Trump, showing a picture of the two meeting in the White House.
+As Bloomberg reported, the ad was meant to highlight the controversy surrounding the social media site and its decision not to take down political advertising that has been viewed as misleading.

-Though Facebook has taken efforts to take down misleading or false information in the wake of the 2016 presidential election when the site became a target for Russian-backed smears, the site announced earlier this month that the same standard would not apply to political ads.
+Though Facebook has made efforts to take down misleading or false information in the wake of the 2016 presidential election, when the site became a target for Russian-backed smears, the social media platform announced earlier this month that the same standard would not apply to political ads.

 Nick Clegg, Facebook’s vice president of global affairs and communications, said in a recent speech that Facebook would not “intervene” when politicians make misleading claims.